 More than 40 years of success stories providing orthopedic care to Wyoming.

-The current practice traces its origin to 1973, when Dr. David A. Kieffer hung out his shingle to practice orthopedic medicine in Laramie, Wyoming.
+The current practice traces its origin to 1973 when Dr. David A. Kieffer hung out his shingle to practice orthopedic medicine in Laramie, Wyoming.
 Dr. Kieffer was joined by Dr. Robert J. Curnow in 1976, at which time Doctors Kieffer and Curnow renamed their practice Gem City Bone & Joint.
-Known as Premier Bone & Joint Centers today, the practice employs seven physicians and an administrative and clinical staff of over 120 at its 33,000 square foot clinic at 1909 Vista Drive in Laramie, with satellite clinics throughout Wyoming.
+Known as Premier Bone & Joint Centers today, the practice employs eight physicians and an administrative and clinical staff of over 120 at its 33,000-square-foot clinic at 1909 Vista Drive in Laramie, with satellite clinics throughout Wyoming.

-With satellite clinics in Cheyenne, Torrington, Wheatland, Casper, Riverton, Gillette, Rawlins, and Rock Springs, Premier Bone & Joint Centers offers quality orthopedic care to more than 80 percent of the population of Wyoming, as well as to the populations of neighboring communities in northeast Colorado, western Nebraska, and western South Dakota.
+With satellite clinics in Cheyenne, Torrington, Thermopolis, Casper, Riverton, Gillette, Rawlins, and Rock Springs, Premier Bone & Joint Centers offers quality orthopedic care to Wyoming and neighboring states.

 Our philosophy has always been to accomplish the following: